Alan Paul is a director of theater and opera. He splits his time between New York and Washington, DC.

-Shakespeare Theatre Company credits include Romeo and Juliet, Kiss Me Kate, Man of La Mancha with Anthony Warlow (Helen Hayes Nomination, Best Director), A Funny Thing…Forum, The Boys From Syracuse, and the “Free For All” Revivals of The Winter's Tale, Romeo and Juliet, and Twelfth Night.
-Alan also served as Associate Director for Henry IV Parts 1 and 2 with Stacy Keach (directed by Michael Kahn), as well as As You Like It (directed by Michael Attenborough).
+Shakespeare Theatre Company credits include Romeo and Juliet, Kiss Me Kate, Man of La Mancha with Anthony Warlow (Helen Hayes Nomination, Best Director), A Funny Thing…Forum, The Boys From Syracuse, The Winter's Tale, and Twelfth Night.

-From 2007-2010, Alan served as Resident Assistant Director at The Shakespeare Theatre, and assisted directors Michael Kahn, Mary Zimmerman, Rebecca Taichman, Jonathan Munby, Gale Edwards, and David Muse on twelve productions.
+From 2007-2010, Alan served as Resident Assistant Director at The Shakespeare Theatre, and assisted directors Michael Kahn, Mary Zimmerman, Rebecca Taichman, Jonathan Munby, Gale Edwards Michael Attenborough, and David Muse on fourteen productions.
 Alan also has extensive credits as music director and accompanist.

 Alan graduated from Northwestern University in 2006.